 When you bring your mouse closer to clickable elements, it turns into a bubble with the text “CLICK” written on it.
 Adding such different elements improves user engagement on the page.

 The free shipping offer is easily visible on the page.

 The colors of this e-commerce landing page example don’t align with its popups, as you see in the image below.

 Despite the unique perspective in its design, it could be improved with elements that don’t tire the eye.
 The fonts are too large; the images are too large.
 Everything feels cluttered.

 💡 Pro Tip: Make sure to use sufficient white space on your e-commerce landing page design.
 Otherwise, it would look cluttered and outdated.

-Successful e-commerce landing pages have various elements like social proof and trust indicators, CTA buttons, product images, popups, a compelling headline, and a short description.
+Successful e-commerce landing pages have various elements like social proof and trust indicators, CTA buttons, product images, popups, compelling headlines, and short descriptions.

-It depends.
+It depends on your business needs.
 There are different ways to create a Shopify landing page and other CMS, CRM, and website builders.
 You can use landing page builder tools like Unbounce, Instapage, or LeadPages as well.